rocket-org-imdeepmind/RedocWeb/CONTRIBUTING.md

 ## Contributing Guidelines

-Thank you for considering contributing to RocketRedic!
+Thank you for considering contributing to RedocWeb!
 By participating in this project, you contribute to making API documentation exploration easier for everyone.

 ### How Can I Contribute?

 #### Reporting Bugs

-- Before reporting a bug, ensure that it hasn't already been reported by checking the [existing issues](https://github.com/rocket-org-imdeepmind/RocketRedic/issues).
+- Before reporting a bug, ensure that it hasn't already been reported by checking the [existing issues](https://github.com/rocket-org-imdeepmind/RedocWeb/issues).
 - If you find a bug that hasn't been reported, open a new issue.
 Provide a clear and descriptive title along with detailed steps to reproduce the bug.

 #### Suggesting Enhancements